Work with dates and times

 • Perform date-time math while automatically converting time units, accounting for variable month lengths, leap days, and more.

-• Sort document sets on date and time values.
+• Sort document Sets on date and time values.

-• Run range searches on dates and times in document sets.
+• Run range searches on dates and times in document Sets.

 Times